quixio/quix-streams/docs/introduction.md

 ## Horizontal scaling

-The Quix SDK provides horizontal scale out of the box via the [streaming context](/sdk/features/streaming-context) feature.
+The Quix SDK provides horizontal scale using the [streaming context](/sdk/features/streaming-context) feature.
 This means a data scientist or data engineer does not have to implement parallel processing themselves.
 You can scale the processing models, from one